cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 ### Difficulty

-cvc5 supports a notion of "difficulty" for input assertions, which is estimate of how likely the input assertion was the reason for cvc5 timing out.
-The custom SMT-LIB command `get-difficulty` returns a mapping from user assertions to natural number values, where the higher the value, the more likely the assertion was the cause of the higher runtime of cvc5.
+cvc5 also supports an experimental custom SMT-LIB command `(get-difficulty)`, which returns a mapping from user assertions to natural number values, where the higher the value, the more likely the assertion was the cause of the higher runtime of cvc5.

 ```
 % cat temp.smt2